CA-APM/ca-apm-fieldpack-nginx/README.md

 From time to time, projects may make compiled releases available.
 While source code is always available for complete build, releases serve as a "tag" (numbered release) and often contain prepared packages that are prebuilt and ready to use.
 Visit `http://github.com/ca-apm/<repo_name>/releases` for details.

 ## APM version
-This has been tested with APM 9.7.1.
-An EPAgent 9.7.1 or greater is required for the REST interface.
+This has been tested with APM 10.7  An APMIA (APM Infrastructure Agent) 10.7 or greater is required for the REST interface.

 ## Supported third party versions
 `nginx 1.6.3 --with-http_stub_status_module`